Nicolas-Schmidt/BayesSPsurv/README.md

 install.packages("BayesSPsurv")
 ```

-The development version from GitHub:
+To install the development version from GitHub:

 ``` r
 if (!require("remotes")) install.packages("remotes")